-If you have a baby in your house, you need to make sure he or she stays safe.
+If you have a baby in your house, you need to make sure they stay safe.
 Children don’t understand danger.
 And as they grow, babies become curious.
-Because of these things, you may need to change some things in your house to make sure he or she doesn’t get hurt.
+Because of these things, you may need to change some things in your house to make sure they don’t get hurt.

 Path to improved health